-- 1. It is permissible to miss davening Maariv with a minyan because of a date as long as one started traveling to the date before the time for maariv.61 - 2.
-If someone returns so late that the choice is either to daven by oneself or daven in a minyan after halachic midnight (chatzot), it is preferable to say shema with birchot kriyat shema before chatzot and then daven shemoneh esrei with a minyan.62 treats a car like being outside since it is possible to see into the car windows.
+1. If someone returns so late that the choice is either to daven by oneself or daven in a minyan after halachic midnight (chatzot), some say it is preferable to say shema with birchot kriyat shema before chatzot and then daven shemoneh esrei with a minyan.
+61 treats a car like being outside since it is possible to see into the car windows.
 However, Igrot Moshe 4:65:3 was strict not to allow a man and woman to enter a car together because they could stop in a deserted area.
 Rav Shlomo Zalman Auerbach in Minchat Shlomo 1:91:21 and Rav Willig (cited by Rabbi Jachter) are lenient.
 Rav Schachter is strict but acknowledges that dating in today's world it isn't practical to be strict on this.